com-480-data-visualization/com-480-project-javastreet/README.md

 ### 4. Related Work
 We can easily find a few plots showing the most successful apps on the stores.
 However most of them are only based on the number of downloads.
 After starting to explore the dataset (cf. part 3), we started to think of a more complete score, meaning that our ranking of the most successful apps will not only be based on the downloads but also on other criteria such as ratings.
 This way, we could maybe have a more representative ranking of the apps success.

 Moreover, as explained previously, the data will be displayed in the form of a smartphone where its apps will give access to the visualised results.
 It will then be directly related to the content itself and will also make the interface more user-friendly.
-People using the data will find it easy to jump from a result to another since they are used to this kind of interaction with their own smartphone, but the concept will this time be used as data visualization technique.
+People using the data will find it easy to jump from a result to another since they are used to this kind of interaction with their own smartphone, but the concept will this time be used as a data visualization technique.